Adolph John I, Count Palatine of Kleeburg

 Adolph John I (Adolf Johann I.; Adolf Johan; 11 October 1629 – 14 October 1689) was Count Palatine of Kleeburg from 1654 until 1689 and was considered Prince of Sweden until 1660.
 He was the younger brother of King Charles X Gustav of Sweden.

 Life

-Adolph John was born in Stegeborg Castle, Sweden (now in Söderköping Municipality) in 1629 as the youngest son of John Casimir, Count Palatine of Kleeburg and Princess Catherine of Sweden.
-He was Duke of Stegeborg after his elder brother Carl Gustav became the King of Sweden.
+Adolph John was born in Stegeborg Castle, Sweden (now in Söderköping Municipality) in 1629 as the youngest son of John Casimir, Count Palatine of Kleeburg and Princess Catherine of Sweden. after his elder brother Carl Gustav became the King of Sweden.
 At that time, he also obtained the County Palatine of Kleeburg.

 In early 1659, he was a part of the Swedish offensive into Ducal Prussia, which led to initial Swedish gains but were lost after an allied counteroffensive in March.

 Marriage

 Adolph John married Countess Elizabeth Beatrice Brahe (31 August 1629 – 7 September 1653) on 19 June 1649 and had the following son: